deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “Oh.
 Lovely.”

 They cracked open the cache and then decided to leave it with the ship.
-It was there for emergency backup after al. That pretty much concluded their business at the landing site.
+It was there for emergency backup after all.
+That pretty much concluded their business at the landing site.
 Tooko was going to have to fend for himself without them for a while.

-...In a nice cozy bed, on a fresh, sweet-smelling hilltop, well hidden in a defensible spot.
+...In a nice cozy bed, on a fresh, sweet-smelling hilltop, well-hidden in a defensible spot.
 Lucky sod.
 Wilde almost envied him.

 But of course… Tooko wasn’t doing anything useful now.